Learn languages naturally with fresh, real content!

 Explore By Region

-Irish President Catherine Connolly, in her first St Patrick’s Day message, portrayed Saint Patrick’s journey—trafficked from Britain to Ireland—as a symbol of migrant resilience, drawing parallels to today’s refugees and victims of trafficking.
+Irish President Catherine Connolly, in her first St. Patrick’s Day message, portrayed Saint Patrick’s journey—trafficked from Britain to Ireland—as a symbol of migrant resilience, drawing parallels to today’s refugees and victims of trafficking.
 She called for global solidarity with those fleeing war and persecution, warned against the normalization of war, and reaffirmed Ireland’s commitment to peace, diplomacy, and international law.
-Her remarks, made ahead of Prime Minister Micheal Martin’s meeting with U.S. President Donald Trump, were seen as a subtle critique of recent government positions on international conflicts, particularly in the Middle East, while emphasizing Ireland’s unique role as a neutral, post-colonial nation offering moral clarity on global challenges.
+Her remarks, made ahead of Prime Minister Micheal Martin’s meeting with U.S. President Donald Trump was seen as subtly critiquing recent government positions on international conflicts, particularly in the Middle East, while emphasizing Ireland’s unique role as a neutral, post-colonial nation that offers moral clarity on global challenges.